$B-L$ model in light of the CDF II result: Minimal and chiral model

 Hence, the vev of the neutral component of the field $\varphi$ is inversely proportional to the mass of the heavy scalar.
-This provided a natural explanation for the low vev and thus low neutrino masses.
-Note that in our analysis for simplicity, we assumed one neutrino to be massless.\\ \underline{\bf Gauge sector:} As field $\varphi$ is charged under both SM and $U(1)_{B-L}$ gauge group, even in the absence of kinetic mixing this will introduce mixing between SM neutral boson $Z$ with the new neutral gauge boson $Z'$ corresponding to $U(1)_{B-L}$.
-Again to determine the gauge boson mass spectrum we have to expand the following kinetic terms:
+This provided a natural explanation for the low vev and, thus, low neutrino masses.
+Note that, due to the chiral anomaly cancellation condition for RHNs, the Yukawa term can only give masses to two of the neutrinos.
+One can add another doublet to give mass to the third neutrino \cite{Ma:2015raa}.
+For simplicity, we assumed one neutrino to be massless.\\\\ \underline{\bf Gauge sector:} As field $\varphi$ is charged under both SM and $U(1)_{B-L}$ gauge group, even in the absence of kinetic mixing, this will introduce mixing between SM neutral boson $Z$ with the new neutral gauge boson $Z'$ corresponding to $U(1)_{B-L}$, at tree level.
+Again, to determine the gauge boson mass spectrum, we have to expand the following kinetic terms:

 and have to replace the fields $\Phi$, $\varphi$ and $\sigma$ by the expressions given in Eq.~\eqref{kin field expansion around minima2}.
 The gauge bosons mass matrix in the basis $(B^{\mu},W_{3}^{\mu},X^{\mu})$ can be written as